 Consumer confidence Index tries to gauge the temperature of the economy.
 It swings from pessimism to optimism – just like Mr. Market who is rather manic-depressive.
 In the US it’s made by the Conference board and it casts doom and gloom on a monthly basis.

-Consumer confidence measures optimism (or lack of optimism – pessimism) in the overall economy.
-Backtests reveal that when consumer confidence is bullish the stock market performs much better than when consumer confidence is bearish.
+The University of Michigan Consumer confidence index measures optimism (or lack of optimism – pessimism) in the overall economy.
+Our backtests reveal that when the Michigan consumer confidence is bullish the stock market performs much better than when consumer confidence is bearish.

 This article explains what consumer confidence is and at the end, we perform two backtests: one backtest showing that stocks perform well when consumer confidence is bullish, and a second test showing that stocks perform poorly when consumer confidence is bearish.

 Before we go on to explain what consumer confidence is and how it’s calculated, we go straight to our backtests and look at the relationship between stocks and consumer confidence:

 Consumer confidence and stock market returns – backtests

 Let’s look at how stocks perform when consumer confidence is high and low to see if we can find any patterns.

 In our backtests, we use US consumer confidence data from the database of OECD and not the specific data from the US Conference Board (see more below).